mattbocosoft/presentation-swift/collections.md

 Collections are built on top of a powerful set of [generic](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html#//apple_ref/doc/uid/TP40014097-CH26-ID179) functionality, and so can be initialized and manipulated as either generic or type-specific collections.

-Swift collections are mutable by default, so it's easy to add, remove or modify values in the collection.
+Swift collections can be either mutable or immutable depending on whether the collection instance is assigned to a constant (let) or a variable (var).
+It's easy to add, remove or modify values in a mutable collection.
 There are many redundant methods of accessing, modifying and removing values from collections which are covered below.

 ###Array